schatzju/RAT_reserach/README.md

 Open *load_cards_wm.soar* <br/>
 On line 5 and line 17 change “io.input-link.board <board>” to “iox.input-link.board <board>”<br/>
-*This changes the agent to work without the SML script and instead take the input from the initialization rule<br/>
+*This changes the agent to work with input specified in the initialization rule instead of from the io link<br/>

 *initialize.soar* <br/>
 On line 44, 46, 48 you can specify which RAT item you would like the system to solve.
-This is instead of reading it in from the C++ script.
 Currently it will attempt the question “night” “wrist” and “stop”<br/>

 *_load.soar* <br/>
 Uncomment line 29 and 30 <br/>
 <br/>
-On line 29 specify the path to a .db backed up soar database file.
-Note that once you have run the agent with that database file once it will not work correctly again.
-Therefore, before every run of the agent I delete the database_cp.db file and make a copy of the database.db file named database_cp.db <br/>
+On line 29 specify the path to a .db soar smem database file.
+Note that once you've used the database file even once it will not work correctly again.
+Therefore, before every run of the agent, I delete the database_cp.db file and re-make it from the orignal and unused database.db file <br/>

-Now you should be able to open soar, load in the *_load.soar* file and run the agent locally on one problem.
+Now you should be able to open soar, source the *_load.soar* file and run the agent locally.